mnvr/music-making-machines/modules/README.md

 But that caveat aside, making the level of a sound rise exponentially is an easy way to make them sound more natural or musically appropriate in certain contexts (e.g. kick sounds).
+Linear just sounds too _slow_ for those cases.

+> [!TIP]
+>
-Linear just sounds too _slow_; this might have to do with how we ourselves respond exponentially (using our wavy hand wavy definition) to volume - if we were to correlate the volume to say, the max level of the voltage, then the voltage needs to increase 3.1 times for us to feel it as twice as loud.
+> This might have to do with how we ourselves respond exponentially (using our
+> wavy hand wavy definition) to volume - if we were to correlate the volume to
+> say, the max level of the voltage, then the voltage needs to increase 3.1
+> times or us to feel it as twice as loud.
+>

-That's why the unit of audio levels is dB (decibels), but I feel I'm going on a tangent to a tangent here, so will stop at that.
+> That's why the unit of audio levels is dB (decibels), but I feel I'm going on
+> a tangent to a tangent here, so will stop at that.

 What do we know is - (a) linear is not always enough to model increases in the level of a sound, and (b)a more "spiky" increase sometimes sounds more natural.
 So the question then is - which "spikier" function should we use.

 Let us first try with a literal definition of an exponential function, e<sup>x</sup>.